Lutudarum

 Lutudarum was a town in the Roman province of Britannia, in the area that is now mid-Derbyshire.
-The settlement is believed to have been at either Wirksworth or nearby Carsington, although Matlock and Cromford are other candidates.
+The settlement was believed to have been at either Wirksworth or nearby Carsington.
+However, Barnatt and Smith in their most recent assessment, determined that Carsington was not proven as Lutudarum, although Matlock and Cromford might be other candidates.
+Matlock was dismissed by its own historian Nailor in his excellent history of the Matlocks and Dennis had considered that Cromford might represent a river wharf on the Derwent but would not be Lutudarum.
+This leaves only Wirksworth as the likely location.
 The town was recorded as Lutudaron between Derventio (Little Chester in modern Derby) and Veratino (Rocester) in the Ravenna Cosmography's list of all known places in the world in about 700 AD.

 Derbyshire was important for lead-mining in Roman Britain.
 Romans used lead for water pipes, cisterns, coffins, weights and pewter tableware.
 Numerous lead ingots (pigs) have been found in Derbyshire, four in Sussex in 1824 and nine around Hull with LVT, LVTVM or LVTVDARVM marked on them (from their clay moulds).
 In 1777 a lead pig found at Cromford had the inscription IMP CAES HADRIANI AVG MET LVT (an abbreviation of Imperatoris Caesaris Hadriani Augusti Metalli Lutudarensis), which translates as 'Property of Caesar Hadrian Augustus from the Lutudarum mines'.
 In 1848 a lead ingot weighing over 80 kg and inscribed C.IVL.PROTI.BRIT.LVT.EX.ARG was found in 1848 at Hexgrave Park near Mansfield.
 In 1975 two such lead pigs were found near Yeaveley a mile north of the Roman road (now Long Lane) that linked the Roman forts at Rocester and Derventio.
-These were marked SOCORIVM LVTVD meaning the Lutudarium Company.
+These were marked SOCORIVM LVTVD meaning the Lutudarum Company.
 The finds at Hull are thought to indicate that lead was sent by boat from Derbyshire down the River Trent and then the Humber river to the Roman port of Peturia (Brough on Humber) for shipping elsewhere by sea.
 The name Lutudarum may have been derived from the Brittonic term Lud meaning ashes, referring to the heaps of waste material from lead production.